-To reproduce the full frequency range of an audio signal with greater precision, many high-end loudspeaker systems will utilize multiple drivers.
-This is why you’ll often see two or more speakers in a single speaker enclosure.
+Many high-end loudspeaker systems will utilize multiple drivers to reproduce the full frequency range of an audio signal with greater precision.
+This is why you'll often see two or more speakers in a single speaker enclosure.

-The Adam Audio S3V (link to compare prices on Amazon and B&H Photo/Video) is a professional studio monitor with 3 distinct drivers:
+The Adam Audio S3V (link to check the price at B&H Photo/Video) is a professional studio monitor with 3 distinct drivers:

 - Low-frequency driver: 9″ HexaCone Subwoofer

 - Mid-frequency driver: 4″ composite dome/cone hybrid woofer

 Adam Audio is featured in My New Microphone's Top 11 Best Studio Monitor Brands You Should Know And Use.

 We'll discuss ribbon-type tweeters in greater detail in the section titled Other Driver Types.

 The Creative Labs Pebbles (link to check the price on Amazon) are USB computer speakers that each have a single 2″ driver.